 No students entering school, including those entering pre-kindergarten, kindergarten, first grade, those from out-of-state and those from nonpublic schools, will be permitted to enroll (or attend) without proof of immunization.
-It is the responsibility of the parents or guardians to have their children immunized and to provide such proof to the principal of the school, which the student is to attend.
+It is the responsibility of the parents or guardians to have their children immunized and to provide such proof to the principal of the school.